julian-ole/google-page/README.md

 # google-page
-The first pracrice layout project.
+The first practice layout project.
+The goal is to layout the google.com page how it is.